Kezzryn/Advent-of-Code/2018/README.md

 - **Solution:** What happens is finding the sum of the factors of a number.
 The flow control in this program is crazy hard to follow.

 ### [Day 20](Day%2020) - A Regular Map
-- **Problem:**
+- **Problem:** Text parsing to make a map.
-- **Solution:**
+- **Solution:** I solved this two ways.
+The first way was to build the map and then search each point on it with A*.
+This takes 20-40 seconds to search across 10,000 points.
+The second, more efficent way, is to count the steps as the map is being built.
+This can be done in under 100 ms.

 ### [Day 21](Day%2021) - Chronal Conversion
 - **Problem:** [Day 19s](Day%2019) VM called on to run one more program.
 - **Solution:** I initally reimplemented the code to try to better understand what it was doing.
 This got me most of the way, but it wasn't until I was stepping through the sequences generated that I had my lightbulb moment.
 The key to the puzzle was to realize it is generating a sequence that loops, and the puzzle answers are the first and last entries of that loop.
 My vm runs the loop through in about 45 seconds.
-The rewrite of it runds in about 4 ms.
+The rewrite of it runs in about 4 ms.

 ### [Day 22](Day%2022) - Mode Maze
 - **Problem:** Generate a maze and pathfind through it.